nikola-maric/hs-wss-binance/README.md

 # hs-wss-binance

-**IMPORTANT NOTE**: This in by no means production-grade library, it was built just for fun :)
+**IMPORTANT NOTE**: This is by no means production-grade library, it was built just for fun :)

 It imlements Binance web socket streaming API , described [here](https://github.com/binance/binance-spot-api-docs/blob/master/web-socket-streams.md).
 However, only listening to stream messages is implemented, not the sending of messages to server.